FLEX Bridge Study – Task Descriptions

 at the timeframe of 2022+.

-We will evaluate multiple distances/metrics, focusing on particular characteristics of the parameter being evaluated and identifying possible
+We evaluated multiple distances/metrics, focusing on particular characteristics of the parameter being evaluated and identifying possible

 error propagation in the processing chain.
-Steps include: determination of the biomes and
+Steps included: determination of the biomes and

 climatic regions that need to be represented in the cal/val strategy; setting of the requirements on the